srsran/srsRAN_Project_docs/docs/source/tutorials/source/oranRU/source/index.rst

     0000:51:00.2 'Ethernet Controller E810-C for SFP 1593' if=enp81s0f2 drv=ice unused=vfio-pci
     0000:51:00.3 'Ethernet Controller E810-C for SFP 1593' if=enp81s0f3 drv=ice unused=vfio-pci

 In the above example, we can see that the VF has been created and is using the ``iavf`` driver.
+Note, this is only for the Intel E810 NIC, other NICs may have different drivers.
+The specific driver used will be displayed in the line *Adaptive Virtual Function*, in this case the second line.

-Next, you will need to bind the VF to the ``vfio-pci`` driver, you can do this by running the following command:
+Next, you will need to bind the VF to the ``vfio-pci`` driver, you can do this by running the following command.
+Before running this command, make sure that ``vfio-pci`` is enabled, see the :ref:`DPDK Guide <dpdk_tutorial>` for more information on how to enable it.

 .. code-block:: bash